Case history #1

 A 32-year-old man has a genital rash that started 8 days ago as painless white pustules on his penis, and subsequently became painful and itchy.
 He reports recent travel within Europe where he had unprotected insertive anal intercourse with two different casual male partners.
 The rash started approximately 5 days after these encounters, and subsequently spread to his trunk, face, and hands.
 The man reports fever, swollen glands, and feeling very unwell starting 3 days after the appearance of the rash.
 On examination, the lesions on his genitals appear to be crusted over, while the lesions on his face, trunk, and limbs are sparse but in multiple stages of evolution (lesions are in the papular, vesicular, and pustular phases).
 Routine blood tests are normal.
-Real-time polymerase chain reaction assays for varicella zoster virus, herpes simplex virus, Chlamydia trachomatis, and Neisseria gonorrhoeae are all negative.
+Real-time polymerase chain reaction (RT-PCR) assays for varicella zoster virus, herpes simplex virus, Chlamydia trachomatis, and Neisseria gonorrhoeae are all negative.
 Syphilis serology is also negative.
-Monkeypox is suspected; specimens are collected and sent for laboratory testing.
+Mpox is suspected and specimens are collected and sent for laboratory testing.

 Use of this content is subject to our disclaimer